buildpulse/BuildPulse-Discord/README.md

 # BuildPulse-Discord
-A Github Action for reporting test information from BuildPulse to a Discord channel
+A Github Action for reporting test information from BuildPulse to a Discord channel using a [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 ```yml
 - name: Send Digest